 Records Retention Taxonomy

-The WAND Records Retention Taxonomy has 435 categories and 774 synonyms and covers all the document types that every company should be thinking about for record-keeping purposes.
-This taxonomy focuses heavily on documents and records.
-Employee records, financial records, general business records, legal records, safety records, and financial records are all covered.
+Records retention and taxonomies: what could be a better combination?
+Taxonomies help you organize and utilize your documents and data.
+And records retention is all about documents!
+This taxonomy focuses heavily on documents and records like employee records, financial records, general business records, legal records, safety records, and more.
 This taxonomy was created by looking at reports regarding United States statutory requirements for record-keeping, but many of these record types are important for companies around the world.
 A company can easily apply its own retention periods to these document categories based on statutory requirements of the specific industry or locale.

 More Taxonomy Information